 Director: Lynn England, lecturer of history and political science, 801.863.8119, firstname.lastname@example.org.

-Financial aid: Pell grants and Federal Insured Student Loans may be applied to this program, based on eligibility.
-Applicants must have a current FAFSA form on file at the Financial Aid Office (BA105) and complete all necessary application forms for financial aid.
+Financial aid & scholarships: Pell grants and Federal Insured Student Loans may be applied to the program, based on eligibility.
+Applicant must have a current FAFSA form on file at the Financial Aid Office (BA 105) and complete all necessary application forms for financial aid.
+ISP provides scholarships to qualified participants.
+For a scholarship application, visit www.uvu.edu/international/isp/forms.